masterjeef/ai-notes/Notes/chap1.md

 #### Data Classification

 Attempts to classify the input data.
-Classification uses supervised training where the user providers data and expected results.
+Classification uses supervised training where the user provides data and expected results.
 The result of data classification is a class.

 **Supervised training always requires known data.
 The goal is that the algorithm will be capable of identifying unknown data once trained**